0reome1ster/CTF-Writeups/cyberopen-2022/web/sweeper/README.md

 To solve this challenge, the creators said that we need to complete the minesweeper game normally; however, I have never played it before, so I won't be successful with this approach.

 Besides clicking the tiles like you would in any minesweeper game, users are also able to load (upload) and save (download) game states, along with refreshing the game.
 Since I do not know the format of the game state, the first thing to do is to save or download the current game and analyze it.
-The save file is base64-encoded, and after decoding the base64 and generating a hexdump of the result, notice that the first 2 bytes is: `0x80 0x04` and contains strings such as: game_id, mines, flagged, etc (see below for reference image).
+The save file is base64-encoded, and after decoding the base64 and generating a hexdump of the result, notice that the first 2 bytes is: `0x80 0x04` and contains strings such as: game_id, mines, flagged, etc.

 ![Alt text](./images/hexdump.PNG "Hexdump")